 Not strictly a legal nerd, Jacob also has a love of sports.
 Jacob was a competitive women’s gymnastics coach for seven years before turning to a career in the law, and he has a bachelor of science degree in sport management.
 He has coached here in Virginia and at competitions around the country, including at the USAG JO National Championships.
 Jacob still loves coaching, and he sometimes fills in as a substitute coach at an area gym.

 Jacob and his wife Jenny are parents to two beautiful girls and are expecting their third daughter.
-Between raising two (soon three) girls and helping his clients, Jacob sometimes finds time to relax and enjoy science fiction, legal thrillers, and waiting for the Washington Redskins to be good again.
+Between raising three girls and helping his clients, Jacob sometimes finds time to relax and enjoy science fiction, legal thrillers, and waiting for the Washington Redskins to be good again.
 Who knows, maybe this is the year!